praveensunkara19/ObjectTracker/README.md

-﻿# Object Tracker using OpenCV

 # 🧠 Object Tracker using OpenCV

 This project demonstrates real-time object tracking using OpenCV's built-in tracking algorithms such as **KCF**, **CSRT**, and **MIL**.
 You can track objects from a webcam or video file and view FPS, success status, and execution time per frame.

 ## 🎯 Features

-- 📹 Supports webcam and video file inputs
+- 📹 Supports external/webcam and video file inputs
 - 🎯 Real-time object tracking with multiple OpenCV algorithms
 - 🕒 Displays FPS and total execution time
 - 📈 Prints performance summary at the end